 The Procedural Manual of the Codex Alimentarius Commission is intended to help Member governments participate effectively in the work of the Joint FAO/WHO Food Standards Programme.
 The Manual is particularly useful for national delegations attending Codex meetings and for international organizations attending as observers.
-It will also be useful for Member Governments which wish to participate in Codex work by correspondence.
+It will also be useful for Member governments which wish to participate in Codex work by correspondence.

-Section I sets out the Commission's basic Rules of Procedure and the other internal procedures necessary to achieve the Commission's objectives.
+Section I sets out the Commission's Statutes, Rules of Procedure and the other internal procedures necessary to achieve the Commission's objectives.
 These include the procedures for the elaboration of Codex Standards and related texts, general principles and guidelines for the acceptance of Codex standards by governments, and some basic definitions.

-Section II is devoted to guidelines for the efficient operation of Codex Committees.
-These Committees are organized and operated by Member Governments designated by the Commission.
+Section II is devoted to guidelines for the efficient operation of Codex Committees and Task Forces.
+These Committees and Task Forces are organized and operated by Member Governments designated by the Commission.
 It describes how standards are set out in a uniform manner, describes a uniform reference system for Codex documents and working papers, and provides a number of general principles for formulating key sections of Codex standards and outlines the core functions of national Codex Contact Points.